emperorofmars/stf-unity/readme.md

 - assets: A dict of UUID -> assets pairs.
 Assets can list node UUID's and resource UUID's, depending on the asset type.
 - nodes: A dict of UUID -> node pairs.
 Nodes can have a list of components and child-node UUID's.
 Specific node types can reference resources, other nodes and assets. (assets for example for a prefab instance, alternatively these could be done as components)
 	- components: Components describe additional information and behavior of a node.
 For example mesh-instances or rotation constraints.
 Components can reference other nodes, resources and assets.
 - resources: A list of UUID -> resource pairs.
 Resources can be referenced by nodes, components and assets.
 Resources can reference nodes, other resources and buffers.
+A resource's importer/exporter is responsible for dealing with any referenced buffer.
+A buffer can be only referenced by one resource, but one resource can reference multiple buffers.
 - buffers: A list of buffer UUID's in the order of the binary chunks.
-The UUID can be referenced by resources and will point to a binary buffer based on the index.
+A UUID can be referenced by a resource.
+The index of the buffer UUID corresponds to the index of the buffer in the STF file + 1.
+(The JSON definition is at the first index)

 The STF format is similar to GLTF 2.0, but differs in significant ways.